easyxy1/ALeLaB/algorithm1.1/readme.txt

 Please enter a file path:
 testsamples/1.txt

 PS: A graph output file is accessible when you machine could run dot commands.
+If not, the "dotsource.dot" file is as an output to decribe the result.
 Have fun!